Deutsche Bank faces FBI investigation for possible money-laundering lapses: source

 A Deutsche Bank spokesperson declined to comment on the Times report, but said: “We remain committed to cooperating with authorized investigations.”

-The FBI, the White House, the Trump Organization, and Kushner Companies did not immediately respond to requests for comment outside business hours.
+Kushner Companies said allegations about its relationship with Deutsche involving money laundering are “completely made up and totally false”.

-The NYT reported that Kushner Companies said any allegations regarding its relationship with Deutsche and money laundering were false, while a Trump Organization spokeswoman said she was unaware of Deutsche flagging any transactions.
+The FBI, the White House, and the Trump Organization did not immediately respond to requests for comment outside business hours.
+The NYT reported a Trump Organization spokeswoman as saying she was unaware of Deutsche flagging any transactions.

 Deutsche Bank has struggled to bounce back after the 2008 financial crisis and has been plagued by failed regulatory stress tests, multi-billion dollar fines and management upheavals and most recently a failed merger.